Gearbox-protocol/dev-docs/pages/core/debt-collateral.md

 While a Credit Account can in principle hold any token, only a limited set of tokens determined by Gearbox governance can be used as collateral.

-There are two main types of collateral tokens in V3:

-1. Non-quoted tokens.
-A small number of the most liquid tokens on the market (large stablecoins, WETH) are non-quoted.
-This means that they do not require quotas to be counted as collateral (i.e., the entirety of token's balance is counted towards collateral at all times) and the protocol is able to tolerate any exposure to those assets.
-2. Quoted tokens.
-Most collateral tokens require users to set a quota in order for the token to be considered collateral.
+For any token to be used as collateral, it needs to have a non-zero quota.
 Quotas essentially limit how much of the token can be used as collateral on the account, with a global per-token limit defined for each pool, defining maximal protocol exposure.
 More on quotas [here](/v3/core/quota).

-In order to count as collateral, a token also needs to be **enabled**.
-Quoted tokens are enabled when a non-zero quota is set for them.
-Non-quoted tokens are typically enabled automatically when trading into them, but can also be enabled manually by calling a special function.
+Tokens without a positive quota are considered disabled for an account, and will not be counted during collateral checks.

+The only exception to this is the Credit Account's underlying, which does not require setting a quota and is always counted as collateral.

 Each collateral token has a number of [risk parameters](../risk/overview) associated with it.
 These include the aforementioned quota limits that determine maximal exposure, trading fees and quota interest to provide pool LPs proper compensation for risk, and, most importantly, the Liquidation Threshold, which determines how much the collateral is discounted when comparing it against debt.

-Each collateral token also has an associated [price feed](../oracle/overview), which is used to determine the conversion rate of the collateral asset to underlying.
+Each collateral token also has associated [price feeds](../oracle/overview), which are used to determine the conversion rate of the collateral asset to underlying.
+Ordinarily, only the main price feed is used for each collateral token.
+However, in specific cases, such as when a forbidden token is used as collateral, or when the user performs a withdrawal, the protocol uses a minimum of prices from the main and reserve price feeds to compute the value of collateral - this is called a **safe price**.

 ## Collateral value and account health